ogbuaguwizard/The-Best-SEO-Practices/part2.md

 The work is not over; it has simply changed focus.
 Now we move from building and launching to growing and sustaining.

- We shallproceed to [Part 3](https://github.com/ogbuaguwizard/The-Best-SEO-Practices/blob/main/part3.md): Post-Deployment Growth & Maintenance, where we will dive deep into internal linking, advanced speed optimization, structured data, and the continuous improvement cycle.
+ We shall proceed to [Part 3](https://github.com/ogbuaguwizard/The-Best-SEO-Practices/blob/main/part3.md): Post-Deployment Growth & Maintenance, where we will dive deep into internal linking, advanced speed optimization, structured data, and the continuous improvement cycle.